Eduneev/TwoWayCall/README.md

 1. Keep an eye on the 2WayCall page in 2WayLive portal to view all the connected classrooms.
 2. When the teacher desires, he can call any of the connected classrooms.
-3. To start 2WayCall on the Studio end, enter the Channel for the current session and press 'Join'
+3. To start 2WayCall on the Studio end, enter the Channel for the current session and press 'Join'.

 ## License